 Sci-fi fans will also like to know that Clifton’s served as the meeting spot for the Los Angeles Science Fiction League in the 1930s.
 The Brown Room in the back was where folks like Ray Bradbury, Robert Heinlein, L. Ron Hubbard, Forrest Ackerman, and Ray Harryhausen would get together to discuss the future on a weekly basis.

-If not for the trippy atmosphere, the heart of gold attitude, or the rich history, go for the food.
-Reminiscent of eras long past, Clifton's still serves bowls of Jell-O, candied prunes, and a damn good banana cream pie.
+In 2015, Clifford’s wrapped up a five-year-long, $10 million renovation.
+Go for the food if not for the trippy atmosphere, the heart of gold attitude, or the rich history.
+Reminiscent of eras long past, Clifton’s still serves bowls of Jell-O, candied prunes, and a damn good banana cream pie.